hamburml/quarkus-examples/async-vs-sync/README.md

 - https://quarkus.io/guides/vertx
 - https://smallrye.io/smallrye-mutiny/guides

 Now I know that quarkus is based on vert.x, can do imperative and reactive quite well.
 If I understood it correctly even imperative code is managed very well in quarkus so it's not always necessary to use reactive.
+But I didn't get it quite well...
-Now I needed an example to demonstrate the difference and wrote one.
+So I wrote an example to demonstrate the difference for myself :D

 # Overview